lennyleadership/zhichang/content/docs/03 Soft Skills/07 Diplomatic tactics/Diplomatic_in_interview.md

 toc: true
 ---

+# Resource: Legal People
 ## When to apply diplomacy skills in a job interview.

 There are many occasions when diplomacy is your best choice in a job interview.

 Diplomacy is an art.
-It involves being as truthful as you can without being negative.
-Using diplomacy in a job interview is an opportunity to show off your emotional intelligence and communication skills.
+It involves being as truthful as you can without being negative. <u>Using diplomacy in a job interview is an opportunity to show off your emotional intelligence and communication skills</u>.

 A diplomatic interview answer will involve appearing professional at all times.
 The following interview questions provide examples of diplomatic answers.